mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 "EXPANSION!
 EXPANSION!
 EXPANSION!" chants the crowd in the background.

-Yeah, it's them all right: Pragma Pete and his marry band of Preprocessor Pirates, godless scourge of C-Space.
+Yeah, it's them all right: Pragma Pete and his merry band of Preprocessor Pirates, godless scourge of C-Space.
 We're fucked.

 ***